Retail sales refer to the purchase of goods and services by customers.

-Such training could include both a basic foundation in retail as well as in-depth training to service the account correctly.
+Such training could include both a basic foundation in retail and in-depth training to service the account correctly.

-A necessary foundation in retail would allow your account managers to understand how to manage stock carefully as well as the critical merchandising principles and the effect that the 4P’s of marketing have on retail.
+A necessary foundation in retail would allow your account managers to understand how to manage stock carefully, the critical merchandising principles and the effect that the 4P’s of marketing have on retail.
 Essentially, you are setting them up.

 Once they have the basics down, it would be time to offer them in-depth training.
 It’s best practice to first work on the account before you look for a training course.
-The reasoning behind taking that route is your account managers can first determine the gaps that must be filled before finding a course that will allow them to do that.
+The reasoning behind taking that route is your account managers can first determine the gaps to fill before finding a course that will allow them to do that.

 Also, once you understand the role that you want to take as a supplier, you’re better positioned to help a retailer to improve their sales and profits for the category.

 For example, if you want to become a category captain, you would enrol your account manager in a course that covers this topic in detail.
 If you’re looking to offer data analysis instead, you will search for a data-specific retail course.

 2. RETAIL TRAINING FOR YOUR MERCHANDISERS AND FIELD MARKETERS

 While your account managers are usually stationed at Head Office, your merchandisers and field marketers are positioned on the store floor.
 Thus, any training you offer should be store-focused.